Prediction of several Co-based La$_3$Ni$_2$O$_7$-like superconducting materials

-However, the Co atom in La$_3$Co$_2$O$_7$ has a valence of $+2.5$ with a 3$d^{6.5}$ electronic configuration, whereas the Ni atom in La$_3$Ni$_2$O$_7$ has a 3$d^{7.5}$ configuration.
-To achieve a comparable 3$d^{7.5}$ configuration for Co, we substituted $+4$-valent Th atom at the La site and $-1$-valent Cl atom at the O site, effectively reducing the Co valance from $+2.5$ to $+1.5$.
-In LaTh$_2$Co$_2$O$_7$, the in-plane Co-O bond lengths within the CoO$_6$ octahedra match those in La$_3$Ni$_2$O$_7$, while the apical Co-O bond lengths are elongated by approximately $2\%$ relative to those in La$_3$Ni$_2$O$_7$.
-By contrast, in La$_3$Co$_2$O$_5$Cl$_2$, the in-plane bond lengths are similar to those in the Th-doped compound, but one of the axial Co-O bond lengths is significantly longer (by about $25\%$) than that in La$_3$Ni$_2$O$_7$, attributable to the less charge of the Cl anion relative to O anion.
-See more details in the SM.
+The Co ion in LCO has a formal valence of $+2.5$ with a 3$d^{6.5}$ electronic configuration, whereas the Ni ion in LNO has a 3$d^{7.5}$ configuration.
+To realize a similar 3$d^{7.5}$ configuration for Co, we introduce electron doping by substituting tetravalent Th cation at the La site or monovalent Cl anion at the O site, thereby reducing the Co valence from $+2.5$ to $+1.5$.
+In LCO-Th, the in-plane Co--O bond lengths within the CoO$_6$ octahedra closely match those in LNO, while the apical Co--O bonds are elongated by approximately $2\%$ relative to those in LNO.
+In LCO-Cl, the in-plane Co--O bond lengths remain similar to those in LNO, whereas the Co--Cl bond is significantly longer (by about $25\%$) than the corresponding Ni--O bond in LNO, which we attribute to the smaller ionic charge of the Cl$^-$ anion compared with O$^{2-}$.
+Further structural details are provided in the SM.